joeldudley/os/README.md

 * Set breakpoints using `b [LINE_NUMBER]`
 * Continue to the next breakpoint using `continue`

+# Assembly instructions

+* `db` places the specified byte in the binary
+* `dw` places the two specified bytes (i.e. a word) in the binary
+* `equ` gives a symbolic name to a numeric constant
+* `global` makes a symbol visible to the linker so that other object files can use it

 # Inline assembly

 In GCC extended inline assembly, the sections are separated by colons: